alnwolff/Algorithms/readme.md

 **You will find at least two solutions for each problem**
 - Solution
-- Better Solution
+- Optimized Solution

 **Solution** <br />
 This is the solution I gave to the problem first.
 The one I crafted from scratch and sometimes it might not be the most optimal solution.

-**Better Solution** <br />
+**Optimized Solution** <br />
-This is my conclusion after further understanding of the problem and perhaps checking it with peers and different ways to solve the algorithms.
+This is my conclusion after checking it with peers and different ways to solve the algorithms.